 Governor's Appointments to the State Board for Educator Certification

 The Texas Education Code requires that the governor appoint the following 11 voting members of the SBEC board, for six-year terms: four classroom teachers, one counselor, two administrators, and four citizens.
-Three non-voting members also serve on the board: the governor appoints a dean of a college of education, the Commissioner of Education appoints a staff member of the Texas Education Agency, and the Commissioner of Higher Education appoints a staff member of the Texas Higher Education Coordinating Board.
+Four non-voting members also serve on the board: the governor appoints a dean of a college of education and a person who has experience working for and knowledge of an alternative certification preparation program, the Commissioner of Education appoints a staff member of the Texas Education Agency, and the Commissioner of Higher Education appoints a staff member of the Texas Higher Education Coordinating Board.

 Sandra Bridges of Rockwall teaches career and technology education for Rockwall I.S.D.
 She has taught at the elementary, middle school, and most recently the high school level, in Rockwall for the past 20 years.
 In 2012, Mrs. Bridges was one of the first teachers in her district to receive the prestigious “Lifetime Inspiration Award ” for receiving the “Most Inspirational Teacher Award” three or more times.
 Prior to her career in education, Mrs. Bridges was employed as a state and federal probation officer as well as an investigator for the Office of the Attorney General.
 Mrs. Bridges has been married for over 30 years to Justice David L. Bridges of the Fifth Court of Appeals in Dallas, Texas.
 She received her Bachelor of Science degree from the University of Texas at Tyler.
 Her term expires February 1st, 2019.